-- 29 Section 1 provides the introductory material for the protection profile. - 30 Section 2 describes the Target of Evaluation in terms of its envisaged usage and connectivity. - 31 Section 3 defines the expected TOE security environment in terms of the threats to its security, the security assumptions made about its use, and the security policies that must be followed. - 32 Section 4 identifies the security objectives derived from these threats and policies. - 33 Section 5 identifies and defines the security functional requirements from the CC that must be met by the TOE and the IT environment in order for the functionality-based objectives to be met.
-This section also identifies the security assurance requirements for EAL2 augmented. - 34 Section 6 provides a rationale to demonstrate that the Information Technology Security Objectives satisfy the policies and threats.
+25 Section 1 provides the introductory material for the protection profile.

+- Section 2 describes the Target of Evaluation in terms of its envisaged usage and connectivity. - Section 3 defines the expected TOE security environment in terms of the threats to its security, the security assumptions made about its use, and the security policies that must be followed. - 28 Section 4 identifies the security objectives derived from these threats and policies. - Section 5 identifies and defines the security functional requirements from the CC that must be met by the TOE in order for the functionality-based objectives to be met.
+This section also identifies the security assurance requirements for EAL2 augmented. - Section 6 provides a rationale to demonstrate that the Information Technology Security Objectives satisfy the policies and threats.
 Arguments are provided for the coverage of each policy and threat.
 The section then explains how the set of requirements are complete relative to the objectives, and that each security objective is addressed by one or more component requirement.
-Arguments are provided for the coverage of each objective. - 35 Section 7, Appendices, includes the appendices that accompany the PP and provides clarity and/or explanation for the reader. - 36 Appendix A, References, provides background material for further investigation by users of the PP. - 37 Appendix B, Glossary, provides a listing of definitions of terms. - 38 Appendix C, Acronyms, provides a listing of acronyms used throughout the document.
+Arguments are provided for the coverage of each objective. - 31 Section 7, Appendices, includes the appendices that accompany the PP and provides clarity and/or explanation for the reader. - 32 Appendix A, References, provides background material for further investigation by users of the PP. - 33 Appendix B, Glossary, provides a listing of definitions of terms. - 34 Appendix C, Acronyms, provides a listing of acronyms used throughout the document. - 35 Appendix D, reserved. - Appendix E, Refinements, identifies the refinements that were made to CC requirements where text is deleted from a requirement.